jsindorf/jsindorf.github.io/_pages/graduate/eee598lb_page.md

 ---

 ## About
 This work proposes a potential way to apply filters to reduce the motion artifacts of a photoplethysmogram (PPG) while also creating some sensor system energy savings.
 Through a Partial Observable Markov Decision Process (POMDP) framework and a Point Based Value Iteration (PBVI) algorithm, optimal actions can be selected to either observe accelerometer data for activity recognition, or choose to apply a noise reducing filter.
-This project is a theoretical approach and verifies that through the described methods, it would be possible to achieve energy savings and signal noise reduction while maintaining a high state prediction accuracy.
+This project is a theoretical approach and verifies that through the described methods, it would be possible to achieve energy savings and signal noise reduction while maintaining a high state prediction accuracy.<br> <br>
+For more information about the project refer to the Problem Formulation and Project Write-up.

 ## Keywords
 Matlab, Partially Observable Markov Decision Process (POMDP), Markov Chains